tillahoffmann/doit_interface/README.rst

 Group tasks
 ^^^^^^^^^^^

 Group tasks to easily execute all of them using :class:`doit_interface.group_tasks`.
-Tasks can be added to groups using a context manager (as shown below) or by calling the group like a task manager to create a new task.
+Tasks can be added to groups using a context manager (as shown below) or by calling the group to add an existing task.
 Groups can be nested arbitrarily.

 .. doctest:: group_tasks